EPCCed/archer2-intro-to-lammps/_episodes/03-simulation-setup.md

 units         lj
 ```

-[comment]: # (link?)
-LAMMPS has several different unit styles, useful in different types of simulations.
+LAMMPS has several different [unit styles](https://docs.lammps.org/units.html),
-In this example, we are using `lj`, or Lennard-Jones units.
+useful in different types of simulations.
+In this example, we are using `lj`,
-These are dimensionless units, that are defined on the LJ potential parameters.
+or Lennard-Jones (LJ) units.
+These are dimensionless units, that are defined
-They are computationally advantageous because they're usually close to unity, and required less precise (lower number of bits) floating point variables -- which in turn reduced the memory requirements, and increased calculation speed.
+on the LJ potential parameters.
+They are computationally advantageous because
+they're usually close to unity, and required less precise (lower number of
+bits) floating point variables -- which in turn reduced the memory
+requirements, and increased calculation speed.

-The next line defines what style of `atoms` (LAMMPS's terminology is for particle) to use.
+The next line defines what style of `atoms` (LAMMPS's terminology is for
+particle) to use:

 ```
 atom_style    atomic
 ```

-This impacts on what attributes each atom has associated with it -- this cannot be changed during a simulation.
+The [atom style](https://docs.lammps.org/atom_style.html) impacts on what
+attributes each atom has associated with it -- this cannot be changed during
-Every style stores: coordinates, velocities, atom IDs, and atom types.
+a simulation.
+Every style stores: coordinates, velocities, atom IDs, and atom
-The `atomic` style doesn't add any further attributes, but other styles will store additional information.
+types.
+The `atomic` style doesn't add any further attributes, but other styles

-We then choose 3 dimensions.
+will store additional information.

+We then define the number of dimensions in our system:

 ```
 dimension     3